threenine/api-template/docs/docs/tutorials/start-new-solution.md

 POSTGRES_DB=Swc
 PGDATA: /data/postgres
 ```
+> The environment details and docker compose should only be used to create a local development environment

 The `appsettings.Development.json` will have the database connection defined which will enable the application to communicate the database out the box.